Is all menstrual pain (Dysmenorrhea) caused by "cold uterus"? What exactly is "cold uterus"(“宫寒Gong Han”)?

 What are Pediatric massage (小儿推拿)?

-For treatment purpose, it has been used for issues relating to digestive system (indigestion, bloated stomach, constipation, etc.), respiratory system (cough, flu, fever etc.), slow child development, night-crying and myopia.
-For health enhancement purpose, it helps to improve body constitution, to improve sleep quality, to strengthen immunity, to reduce flu frequency, to increase appetite, and to enhance child development.
+For treatment purposes, it has been used for issues relating to the digestive system (indigestion, bloated stomach, constipation, etc.), respiratory system (cough, flu, fever etc.), slow child development, night-crying and myopia.
+For health enhancement purposes, it helps to improve body constitution, to improve sleep quality, to strengthen immunity, reduce flu frequency, increase appetite, and enhance child development.

 Two effective health-enhancing massage movements that can be done at home: tummy massage and “Nie-Ji”(捏脊 spine pinching) are introduced.